Ketlen A. Solak

 Ketlen Adrien Solak is a Haitian-American prelate of the Episcopal Church who serves as the ninth bishop of the Episcopal Diocese of Pittsburgh.
 Elected in 2021, she is the first woman and the first person of color to serve in that role.

 Early life and education

-Solak was born and raised in Port-au-Prince, Haiti, in a devout Catholic family active in community service.
+Ketlen Adrien was born and raised in Port-au-Prince, Haiti, in a devout Catholic family active in community service.
 She moved to the United States as a teenager to pursue her education, eventually earning both a Bachelor of Music and a Master of Music in piano performance from the Catholic University of America.

 Her interest in scripture began in adolescence, culminating in a decision to read the entire Bible.
 She has cited Paul's Epistle to the Romans as instrumental in discerning her call to ordained ministry.
 Initially uncertain of this call as a Catholic woman, Solak later found resonance with the Episcopal Church and its liturgical and theological expression.

 She earned a Master of Divinity in 2005 from Virginia Theological Seminary.
 She was ordained a deacon on June 18, 2005 and a priest on December 21, 2005 for the Diocese of Virginia.